Projects

 Media Spaces & Generative Art

-This year marks the 10th anniversary of FH Hagenberg students working together with the Ars Electronica Futurelab on semester projects in which they creatively explore their approaches to interactive and generative arts.
-Uniquely, these projects are realized in media spaces like the Deep Space 8K that present a very special challenge in themselves.
+2023 marked the 10th anniversary of students of FH OÖ (University of Applied Sciences Upper Austria) Hagenberg Campus working together with the Ars Electronica Futurelab on semester projects in which they creatively explore their approaches to interactive and generative arts.

 • Digital Graffiti